-If you want to get familiar with different producers’ offer and establish business relations, visiting trade fair related to a given field might be the best way.
+If you want to get familiar with different producers’ offers and establish business relations, visiting a trade fair related to a given field might be the best way.
 Below we have prepared a list of events that might be of interest to shoe importers.

 Shoes & Leather Guangzhou

 Location: China Import and Export Fair Complex, Guangzhou

 Official website: toprepute.com.hk/shoes-and-leather-guangzhou

 Cool Kids Fashion Shanghai

 Location: Shanghai World Expo Exhibition & Convention Center, Shanghai